DOC'S BOOKS &ARTICLES

 .730 cal percussion double African rifle for 1200 grain SuperSlug

-Fergusson turn-breech rifle, action found on King's mountain after the battle, converted by a local gunsmith.
+Fergusson 62 caliber turn-breech rifle, action found on King's mountain after the battle, re-stocked by a local gunsmith.

 Looks like an iron mounted southern flintlock rifle with a Fergusson breech